-The gain (full-scale) registers are 24-bit registers that compensate for any gain error in the ADC or in the system.
+The gain (full-scale) registers are 24-bit registers that can compensate for any gain error in the ADC or in the system.

-Table 42.
+Table 41.
 Bit Descriptions for GAIN0

-Bits Bit Name Settings Description Reset Access [23:0] GAIN0 Gain calibration coefficient for Setup 0.
+I to the latest the second to Bits Bit Name Settings Description Reset Access [23:0] GAIN0 Gain calibration coefficient for Setup 0.
 0x5XXXX0 RW